Applying Color Psychology To Your Dropshipping Store: What’s Best For Your Niche?

 So, when you experiment with different color variations, you don’t simply improve the visibility of your in-store links and buttons (which is extremely important, of course!).
 You also make a step towards building a unique and memorable brand image, and shape the visitors’ attitude to your website.

 How to pick matching colors?

 To make your website look well-balanced and harmonious, you need to pay special attention to the choice of colors in your palette.
-The infographic below will help you create an aesthetic shopping destination.
+You usually pick one primary and a number of complementary colors.
+The color schemes below will help you create an aesthetic shopping destination.

 - Analogue colors.
-You take one color as your primary and add two nearest ones from the color wheel.
+You take one color as your primary and add the two nearest ones from the color wheel as secondary colors.

-- Triadic scheme is a more balanced approach when you combine three colors equally spaced around the wheel.
+- The triadic scheme is a more balanced approach when you combine three colors equally spaced around the wheel.

 - Split complementary is similar to complementation, but instead of using an opposite color, you use its nearest neighbors.